jonshipman/lwr-demo/README.md

 ## Configuration

 The LWR server is configured in `lwr.config.json`, at the root of the project.
 This demo is setup with two routes (about and home "/") in a client-side routing configuration.
-The client routes are configured in src/modules/app/routes.
-The module ``app/routerLink`` is used in place of anchor tags for SPA navigating.
-For nested routes, point the module in app/routes to a secondary router (to create items such as about/history, about/staff, and so on).
-Nested route parents need "exact" set to false.
+The client routes are configured vertically in each parent module's routes module.
+Include the routes module inside `router/context`.

+The module ``router/link`` is used in place of anchor tags for SPA navigating.
+Nested routes can go up to five levels deep.
+If you need deeper, you can edit the `src/modules/router/create/routes.js` file.

 ## Running the Project